Minos Kyriakou

 Minos Xenophon "Minas" Kyriakou (Μίνως (Μηνάς) Κυριακού, /el/; 31 May 1942 – 2 July 2017) was a Greek media and shipping magnate and businessman.
 He was the president of the Hellenic Olympic Committee and was the President of the International Olympic Academy (IOA, 2004-2009).
 He was elected to the International Association of Athletics Federations (IAAF) council in August 2003.

 Early life

 Minos Kyriakou is the son of Xenophon Kyriacou and Athina Revidies.
 He was educated in France, Switzerland and at Columbia University in the US, from where he has a bachelor's degree.

 Career

-Kyriakou was the founder and owner of ANT1 Group, a media company which owns most notably ANT1, one of the oldest and one of the first private television channels in Greece.
+Kyriakou was the founder and owner of ANT1 Group, a media company which owns most notably ANT1, one of the first private television channels in Greece.

 He also owned the Greek multi-sports club Panellinios GS, and the Greek Basket League club Panellinios.

 Kyriakou's links to the sporting world saw him later become president of the Greek Olympic Committee after Athens hosted the Olympic Games of 2004.
 He continued as president before stepping down in 2009.